 We live in a digital world.
-What was once good old fashioned word of mouth marketing is now the online review.
+What was once good old fashioned word-of-mouth marketing is now the online review.
 It becomes critical, then, for the small business owner to prioritize their online review profile and keep their overall rating high.
 Here are 25 excellent ways to improve your online reviews.

 If you want something, you have to be willing to ask for it.
 Start with the people who are already using your service or product and in a neutral way, ask “How was your experience?”, then make it easy for them to leave a review.